chickazee4/heirloom-ports/README.md

 * rnr (rm+mkcd+touch) - remove a directory or file and regenerate it (recreates the directory with no entries or creates a new empty file of the same filename)
 * yy (yacc+mv) - process a yacc file and clean up the output by moving the y.tab.c and y.tab.h files to the original filename and removing rodata.c

-the heirloom documentation tools included here have descended from the original heirloom doctools but also passed through active development at https://github.com/n-t-roff/heirloom-doctools.
+the heirloom documentation tools included here have descended from the original heirloom doctools but also passed through active development at https://github.com/n-t-roff/heirloom-doctools - the folks here have made porting significantly easier. our copy of cpio also got a few bugfixes at https://github.com/rtomj/heirloom-project.

 ## building